xitu/gold-miner/article/2021/an-introduction-to-jetpack-compose-for-desktop.md

 As always, JetBrains is trying to ease developers’ lives by providing exclusive project wizards.
 In the early-access version of IntelliJ, they added a desktop project wizard to configure the project within seconds.

-To start with the development first, you need to install IntelliJ IDEA 2020.3:
+To start with the development first, you need to install [IntelliJ IDEA 2020.3](https://www.jetbrains.com/idea/whatsnew/#section=mac).

----
-[**What's New in IntelliJ IDEA - 2020.3**
-**The IntelliJ IDEA welcome screen has been redesigned.
-The Initial wizard has been replaced with a quick-access screen…**www.jetbrains.com](https://www.jetbrains.com/idea/whatsnew/#section=mac)

 ## Quick Start With the Project Template